prawipra/gs_stage/eng/preface.md

 Here is a brief of Krishna's messages and their meaning in Kannada [in turn translated to English here].
 The ballad has "tens of" \[several] interpretations, and this particular work is in service of cogitation(s) aligned with Krishna's doctrine.
 It is my offering to \[my] guru(s).
+I have also provided this work in multiple languages.

 ### Invocation

-Nārāyaṇaṃ sura guruṃ jagadēka-nāthaṃ bhakta priyaṃ sakala loka namaskṛtaṃ ca ।
+nārāyaṇaṃ sura-guruṃ jagadeka-nāthaṃ bhakta-priyaṃ sakala-loka-namaskṛtaṃ ca ।
-traiguṇya varjitamajaṃ vibhumādyamīśaṃ vande bhavaghnaṃ amarāsura siddha vandyaṃ ॥
+traiguṇya-varjjitamajaṃ vibhumādyamīśaṃ vande bhavaghnaṃ amarāsura-siddha-vandyam ॥
-Nārāyaṇaṃ namaskṛtya naraṃ caiva narōttamaṃ ।
+nārāyaṇaṃ namaskṛtya naraṃ caiva narottamam ।
-dēvīṃ sarasvatīṃ vyāsaṃ tato jayamudīrayē ॥
+devīṃ sarasvatīṃ vyāsaṃ tato jayamudīraye ॥
-{: lang="san-Latn-IN-x-iso15919"}
+{: lang="san-Latn-IN-x-IAST"}

 ### Preface to English translation